The Story of the Bible - Jesus and The Cross!

 The Cross of Christ

-Throughout the Bible, especially in the Old Testament, various events, rituals, and individuals serve as types and shadows that foreshadow the perfect and final sacrifice of Jesus Christ on The Cross of Calvary.
+Throughout the Bible, especially in the Old Testament, various events, rituals, and individuals serve as types and shadows that foreshadow the perfect and final sacrifice of Jesus Christ on the Cross of Calvary.
 These elements point to the need for a permanent atonement for sin, which is found in Jesus alone.

 Types and Shadows in the Old Testament